Fired Navy captain from Santa Rosa has tested positive for coronavirus

 Navy aircraft carrier Capt.
 Brett Crozier tests positive for coronavirus

-Brett Crozier, the Santa Rosa-reared Navy captain relieved of his command Thursday for the widely distributed pleas he wrote for action to protect his crew from COVID-19, has himself tested positive for the disease and is in quarantine.
+Brett Crozier, the Santa Rosa- reared Navy captain relieved of his command last week after he sent a widely distributed plea to protect his crew from COVID-19, has tested positive for the disease and is in quarantine.

-The diagnosis, first reported by the New York Times, was confirmed by his family Sunday morning.
+Crozier, who lost one of the Navy’s most prestigious jobs as skipper of one of its 11 aircraft carriers, found himself at the center of a national debate this weekend over his decision to request a speedy evacuation of his crew as the coronavirus began to spread through the ship.

+On Sunday, his family confirmed that Crozier himself is among more than 150 reported crew members from the nuclear- powered aircraft carrier Theodore Roosevelt who’ve tested positive for the viral infection behind the global pandemic.

 “He has told us he is OK,” said his mother, Gina Crozier, a Santa Rosa child and family counselor.

-Crozier, who has been widely hailed for his actions to safeguard his crew, is among more than 100 sailors from the nuclear-powered aircraft carrier Theodore Roosevelt who’ve tested positive for the viral infection behind the global pandemic.

-The commander began exhibiting symptoms before he was removed from the warship on Thursday at a U.S. naval base on Guam, the New York Times reported, citing two unnamed Naval Academy classmates close to Crozier and his family.
+The 50-year-old captain began exhibiting symptoms before he was removed from the warship on Thursday at a U.S. naval base on Guam, the New York Times reported.

 Crozier was cheered by his crew as he departed the ship, with videos posted to social media showing sailors hailing the departing captain as he walked down the gangplank.
 Many chanted, “Captain Crozier!
 Captain Crozier!”

-Thomas Modly, acting secretary of the Navy, said he lost confidence in Crozier’s ability to command the ship after Crozier sent a letter pleading for help on an unclassified email system to 20 to 30 people.
-He said Crozier rightly wrote to superiors to seek an decisive response to contain the spread of coronavirus among his crew of nearly 5,000, but that Crozier erred by sharing copies of the memo outside the chain of command.
+Thomas Modly, acting secretary of the Navy, has said he lost confidence in Crozier’s ability to command the ship after the captain sent a letter on an unclassified email system to 20 to 30 people.
+Modly said Crozier rightly wrote to superiors with his concerns about the spread of coronavirus among his crew of nearly 5,000, but that Crozier erred by sharing copies of the four-page memo outside the chain of command.

 “In sending it out pretty broadly, he did not take care to ensure that it couldn’t be leaked,” Modly told reporters.
 “And that’s part of his responsibility.”